alfmep/libujson/README.md

 - **ujson-tool** - A utility with several sub-commands to handle JSON documents in a variety of ways.

 ## ujson-verify
 ujson-verify is a utility used for verifying that JSON documents are syntactically correct.
+And optionally verify the JSON document use a JSON schema.
 If all the files on the command line are successfully verified, ujson-verify exits with code 0.
 If any file fails verification, ujson-verify exits with code 1.
 If no file name is given, a JSON document is read from standard input.

 **Synopsis:**